 Apprentice Teaching and UTeach Year-Long (Fall thru Spring) INTERNS

-The purpose of the final field experience is to provide to the UTeach student a culminating experience that is sufficiently rich and deep in the expectations, processes, and rewards of teaching.
+The purpose of the final field experience is to provide to the UTeach student a culminating experience that is authentic in the expectations, processes, and rewards of teaching.
 Each candidate’s characteristics and abilities are carefully considered along with the Cooperating Teacher’s teaching style and strengths when making placements.
 Our hope is that the complementary strengths of both will generate a synergism that benefits both people professionally.

-Because UTeach students engage in numerous field experiences prior to the student teaching, it is expected that UTeach Apprentice Teachers assume a teaching role very quickly in the semester and will begin to explore leadership opportunities beyond the classroom (e.g., attending conferences, publications, professional memberships, professional presentations).
+Because all UTeach students engage in numerous field experiences prior to the Final Field Experience, it is expected that UTeach Apprentice Teachers assume a teaching role very quickly in the semester and will begin to explore leadership opportunities beyond the classroom (e.g., attending conferences, publications, professional memberships, professional presentations).
 UTeach INTERNS are prepared to be the teacher of record for a full academic year at the school.
-We have invested heavily in the preparation of each candidate and are committed to ensuring their success as they enter this challenging experience.
+The whole UTeach Natural Sciences Team has invested heavily in the preparation of each candidate and is committed to ensuring their success as they enter this challenging Final Field Experience.

 How Placements Are Made

-- Students are placed primarily in the Austin ISD and Austin area school districts (As far south as Dripping Springs ISD and Hays CISD and as far north as Leander ISD, Lake Travis ISD, and Georgetown ISD).
+- Students are placed primarily in Austin area school districts (As far south as Dripping Springs ISD and Hays CISD and as far north as Leander ISD, Lake Travis ISD, and Georgetown ISD).

 - Placements are rarely made outside of local districts.
 You must complete an appeal to request this extreme exception.